geotools/geotools/docs/user/library/main/internal.rst

 * SubFeatureCollection / FilteredIterator
 * SubFeatureList

-FeatureCollections often form a pair with the iterator they use to make contents available:
+Feature collections often form a pair with the iterator they use to make contents available:
 * DataFeatureCollection / FeatureWriterIterator / FeatureReaderIterator
 * EmptyFeatureCollection / EmptyIterator
 * FilteringFeatureCollection / FilteringFeatureIterator